waizui/waizui.github.io/a_glimpse_of_quaternion/a_glimpse_of_quaternion.md

 roll should rotate around their respective axes.

 ### Why not using Euler Transform
 Despite of being intuitive and simple, Euler Transform has a fetal defect.

-Since the last column and row of a pure rotation 4x4 matrix are zero, we can using a 3x3 matrix as the equivalent matrix, thus, **Equation3** yields:
+Since the last column and row of a pure rotation 4x4 matrix are zero, we can use a 3x3 matrix as the equivalent matrix, thus, **Equation3** yields:

 $$